Aguero retires following heart problem

 Last updated on .From the section European Football

-Sergio Aguero has announced his retirement from football within six months of joining Barcelona from Manchester City.

-Aguero, 33, made only five appearances for the Catalan side as a result of injuries and health problems since moving to Spain.
+Sergio Aguero says he is "proud" of his career after accepting the "very difficult" reality of retiring from the sport to protect his health.

+The 33-year-old sobbed while announcing the news on Wednesday, fewer than six months after joining Barcelona.

-He was taken to hospital on 30 October after experiencing "chest discomfort" during a 1-1 draw with Alaves.
+The former Manchester City striker was taken to hospital on 30 October after experiencing "chest discomfort" during a 1-1 draw with Alaves.

+"The decision I have made, I have taken it for my health," said Aguero.

+Manchester City manager Pep Guardiola was among a small crowd watching Aguero make the announcement next to the Nou Camp pitch.

 Aguero's incredible stats